kais7sys/kais7sys/README.md

 # Hi there, I'm Kais Shaikh 👋

-### 💡 Hardworking, Disciplined, and Passionate for AI
+### 💡 Hardworking, Disciplined, and Passionate for CS & AI

 I'm an aspiring developer driven by a strong commitment to learning and building in **Artificial Intelligence, Coding, **.